Diophantine Approximation Groups, Kronecker Foliations and Independence: Rigidity in Transcendental Number Theory

 \section{Rigidity in Transcendental Number Theory}

 Many of the central theorems and conjectures of Transcendental Number Theory ({\it e.g.}\ see Chapter 1 of \cite{Wa}) may be reformulated as {\it rigidity statements}.
-By this we mean the following: suppose that $X$ is a set equipped with two $n$-ary relations ${\sf R}(x_{1},\dots ,x_{n})$ and ${\sf S}(x_{1},\dots ,x_{n})$ with ${\sf R}\subset {\sf S}$.
-Given a subset $X_{0}\subset X$, a {\bf { rigidity}} (rel $X_{0}$) is a statement which asserts that in $X_{0}^{n}$, ${\sf R}={\sf S}$.
-If we replace $X_{0}^{n}$ by an arbitrary relation ${\sf X}\subset X^{n}$, we obtain a {\bf { relational rigidity}} (rel ${\sf X}$).
+By this we mean the following: suppose that $X$ is a set equipped with two $n$-ary relations Given a subset $X_{0}\subset X$, a {\bf { rigidity}} (rel $X_{0}$) is a statement which asserts that

+If we replace $X_{0}^{n}$ in the above by an arbitrary relation ${\sf X}\subset X^{n}$, we obtain the more general notion of a {\bf { relational rigidity}} (rel ${\sf X}$).
 Examples of rigidities include the Mostow rigidity theorem and the verified Poincar\'{e} conjecture.